P’Kol Environmental Leadership Program (KELP)

 • Humans can play a role in conservation and restoration of ecosystems

-• Human activities have caused changes to the global climate system
+• Human activities have caused changes to global systems

 • Living sustainably supports the well-being of self, community and Earth